Qiskit/qiskit/README.md

 #### Git download

-Or, ifyou have Git installed, run the following commands:
+Or, if you have Git installed, run the following commands:

 ```
     git clone https://github.com/QISKit/qiskit-sdk-py